Sebastian-Barrett/sebsite/Chess.md

 Then I decided to make another two because the concept was cool and playing chess against unknown opponents with an unknown team was super fun.
 This time I went all out on the pieces design and used a lot more laser cutting technique I had been learning.

 <img alt="chess board" src="/sebsite/images/wallchess2.jpg">
-I tried a different strategy for holding the pieces

 <img alt="chess board" src="/sebsite/images/wallchess3.jpg">